-- 5. Return to the database.properties template file, which is located in the common\dbconfig directory, and find the line that corresponds to your supported database in the "Define the RTVHISTORY DB" section. - 6.
-In the RTView Configuration Application, select Historian in the navigation tree (left panel) and click the Edit icon (light gray pencil to the right of) Historian Database Connection (in the main panel).

-The Edit Connection dialog opens.

-7. Enter the information from Step 5 into the Edit Connection dialog and click Save.
+- 6. Return to the database.properties template file, which is located in the common\dbconfig directory, find the line that corresponds to your supported database in the "Define the RTVHISTORY DB" section and make a note of this information. - 7.
+In the RTView Configuration Application, click the Historian Database Connection to open the Edit Connection dialog. - 8.
+Enter the information (you previously retrieved from the database.properties file) into the Edit Connection dialog and click Save.

-URL - Enter the full database URL to use when connecting to this database using the specified JDBC driver.
+URL: Enter the full database URL to use when connecting to this database using the specified JDBC driver.

-Driver - Enter the fully qualified name of the JDBC driver class to use when connecting to this database.
+Driver: Enter the fully qualified name of the JDBC driver class to use when connecting to this database.

-Classpath - Enter the location of the jar where the JDBC driver resides in your environment.
+Classpath: Enter the location of the jar where the JDBC driver resides in your environment.

-Username - Enter the username to enter into this database when making a connection.
+Username: Enter the username to enter into this database when making a connection.

-Password - Enter the password to enter into this database when making a connection.
+Password: Enter the password to enter into this database when making a connection.

-Run Queries Concurrently - Select this check box to run database gueries concurrently.
+Run Queries Concurrently: Select this check box to run database queries concurrently.